 How to get rid of stretch marks?
 Or, better still, prevent them from ever forming?

 There is anecdotal evidence that a variety of natural butters and oils as part of a full-body skincare routine may help prevent stretch marks, especially during pregnancy.

-However, it’s important to note that clinical research into natural stretch marks treatment with these ingredients is minimal.
+However, it's important to note that clinical research into natural stretch mark removal with these ingredients is minimal.

-What research has shown is that the daily practice of gentle massage can assist in preventing stretch marks.
+Research has shown that the daily practice of gentle massage can assist in preventing stretch marks.